 Our interdisciplinary health team is comprised of trained counsellors and facilitators available for individual counselling and/or one-on-one support.
 Family members and residents are encouraged to connect with and call upon our support staff members, who will be available during the family’s stay.

 There is no cost.
-These services are absolutely free.
+These services are without cost.
 We are government and community supported.

 Referrals are usually made by a family physician, CCAC case manager or hospital discharge planner, using the Common Referral Form and faxing it to our main office.
 However, families/friends are encouraged to contact the hospice directly if they would like to make a referral themselves.